tardate/LittleArduinoProjects/Electronics101/555Timer/DoorbellKit/README.md

 The kit turns out to be a simplified version of the [TwoToneDoorbell](../TwoToneDoorbell) circuit I've built before.

-It lacks the power control circuit, and draws about 4mA when idle - so if you actually use, expect to be replacing batteries on a regular basis.
+It lacks the power control circuit, and draws about 4mA when idle - so if you actually use it, expect to be replacing batteries on a regular basis.

 The basic operation is similar.
 When S1 pressed: